maggiechen615/CAPP30239_FA22/README.md

   - D3 in-class example for line chart
   - homework practice for line chart
 ### week_05: D3 on histogram and scatterplot
   - D3 in-class example for histogram and scatterplot
+### week_06: D3 on ring, histogram, and stacked charts.
+  - D3 in-class example for ring, multiring
+  - D3 in-class example for stacked charts.
+### week_07: D3 on maps

 ### data: data folder for final project
   - four seperate csv files for cleaned data
   - ipynb file for code
   - Figma link for prototype
+### charts_final_projects: build charts for final project
+  - all cleaned data and jupyter notebook for data cleaning
+  - five different chart types